Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 User research in alpha

-The aim of user research in alpha is to:
+The aim of user research in the alpha phase is to:

 - improve the team’s understanding of your users and their needs